belemaaa/belemaaa/README.md

-### Hi there,
+### Grace.
-I am Grace Itamunoala.
-I am a software engineer with proficiency in both frontend development and backend engineering.
-I employ various technologies while working on projects, majorly React JS (main frontend library), as well as Django (a popular Python framework) for backend.
-I've also worked on some programs using other languages like C, Java and C++.
+I learn, build, improve and relearn.
+I am a software engineering student and machine learning/AI enthusiast with current expertise in Fullstack development.
+I utilize a range of technologies comprising React JS as my primary frontend library and Django (a prominent Python framework) for backend development, as well as C, Java, C++, Visual Basic and Javascript (with constant improvement of my stack).
-I am looking at exploring the world of Machine Learning and Data Science as time goes on.
+With time, I aspire to delve deeper into the realms of Machine Learning, Data Science and Artificial Intelligence.
-### Feel free to peruse some of my open source projects and give reviews if you wish.
 If you need to reach out to me for any reason, here's my email📫 -> graceitamunoala@gmail.com